 Its Breweries Are Extremely Popular

 Nashville is emerging as one of the nation’s leading craft brewery cities too.
-Many restaurants now have numerous local beers on tap, and since 2010 more than 12 new craft breweries have opened up shop.
+Many restaurants now have numerous local beers on tap, and new craft breweries are opening up shop as well.

 Yazoo Brewing Company was one of the first on the scene in the early 2000s and is popular for its Embrace the Funk series of tart and sour beers.
-Yazoo offers tours at 5:00 and 6:00 p.m. on Wednesdays and Fridays and then every half hour on Saturdays between 12:00 and 5:00 p.m. and cost $8.
-While newer to the scene, Tennessee Brew Works is growing fast with its locally known Basil Ryeman beer (which uses Thai basil) and Country Roots (sweet potato stout).
-Stop by the brewery’s restaurant and catch some live music or take a tour for $7 on Saturdays at 3:00, 4:00 or 5:00 p.m.
+Yazoo offers tours on select days.
+While newer to the scene, Tennessee Brew Works is growing fast with its unusual beers.
+Stop by the brewery’s restaurant and catch some live music or take a tour on Saturdays.

 Its Creativity Is Contagious